Nicanor Abelardo: Studies in Chicago

 In May 1931 he left Manila for Chicago and enrolled at the Chicago Musical College under Wesley LaViolette.
-During this time he got influenced by the musical innovations of the Second Viennese School, Hindemith, and other post-romantic composers of Europe.
+During this time he was influenced by the musical innovations of the Second Viennese School, Hindemith, and other post-romantic composers of Europe.
 In barely a month he fully absorbed the new musical style he was exposed to, as evident in his Violin Sonata which he had written in 3 weeks after he started studying there.
 His music became popular in the college and with his Cinderella Overture, he was granted the LaViolette Scholarship award.
 But even with the scholarship, the depression-stricken Chicago, and his alcoholism made it hard for Abelardo to live in the city.
 He returned to Manila in 1932 without his diploma, because he did not have enough academic credits.
 He received the diploma after studying at the National University.

-Later Years
+Later years

 He resumed his teaching at the Conservatory after returning to Manila.
 While he was in Chicago, his family ran a boarding house near the conservatory to support him.
 He eventually ran the boarding house himself when he returned.
 The boarding house was nicknamed "The Little Conservatory" because he would teach the students there at night, among them the composers Lucino Sacramento and the future National Artist Antonino Buenaventura.
 His final large complete work, Requiem, was written in 1934 in memory of the composer Marcelo Adonay.

 Death

-He died on March 21, 1934 to heart failure due to alcoholic causes.
-He was buried at the La Loma Cemetery.
+On March 19, 1934, he went to the Philippine General Hospital for a surgical operation.
+He died on March 21, 1934, because of heart failure due to alcoholic causes.
+He was buried at the La Loma Cemetery on March 25, 1934 with a Rose Croix Ceremonial.
 He left behind various sketches of unfinished music, among them a symphony and an opera.

 Legacy

-Nicanor Abelardo, along with Francisco Santiago, is known for redefining the kundiman, bringing the form to art-song status.
+Abelardo, along with Francisco Santiago, is known for redefining the kundiman, bringing the form to art-song status.
 Abelardo's kundiman songs, such as "Mutya ng Pasig", "Nasaan ka, Irog?", and "Bituing Marikit" proved to be popular among the Filipino people, and his compositions are regularly played in concerts in the Philippines.

-Nicanor's relative Richard Abelardo made a film in 1950 called "Mutya ng Pasig" which is based on Nicanor's kundiman of the same name.
+His cousin Richard Abelardo made a film in 1950 called "Mutya ng Pasig" which is based on Abelardo's kundiman of the same name.

 The main theater of the Cultural Center of the Philippines and the building housing the College of Music in UP Diliman (Abelardo Hall) were named in his honor and memory.

-List of Works
+List of works

 In E. Arsenio Manuel's Biography of Abelardo (1955), Manuel lists 149 works.
 Some works not included in Manuel's 1955 list is included here.
 His famous or important works are highlighted below.